max-mapper/get-dat/markdown/04-working-with-files.md

 dat write http://try-dat.com/static/img/wildcat.jpg -m "Added a wildcat because I can."
 ```

 Notice the value of `version` has been updated, indicating that the dat changed with the storage of `wildcat.jpg`.

-You can also see
+Every time you write data to dat -- tabular or non tabular -- a new version snapshot is created of the entire dat.

 ## Reading blobs